 “Black Mirror works for cluster 290 and 56, where people also like Lost or Groundhog Day”States Yellin

 The last step in the use of advanced algorithms in Netflix has been the creation of their own content: “we use the information we have to create shows, but that’s not what’s most important.
 We are not looking at information and saying ‘we need some drama with four boys and a girl with powers, and a parallel world called the Upside Down and a monster’”, said Todd.

-A curious case is the one of the acclaimed and award-winning Roma, produced by Netflix and barely distributed on cinemas.
+A curious case is the acclaimed and award-winning Roma, produced by Netflix and barely distributed on cinemas.

-There is more Machine Learning than Netflix: Applications in the financial world
+There is more Machine Learning than Netflix: Applications in the financial sector

-Each time there are less industries not implementing Machine Learning, Big Data or Artificial Intelligence algorithms in their models, but that’s not the case of the financial world, where its applications are diverse:
+Each time there are fewer industries not implementing Machine Learning, Big Data or Artificial Intelligence algorithms in their models, but that’s not the case of the financial sector, where its applications are diverse: